Domain-Aware Tensor Network Structure Search: Experimental results

 \section{Experimental results}

 In this section, the performance of tnLLM was evaluated against the SOTA sampling-based methods in tensor decomposition tasks in terms of the number of evaluations and objective function value.
 Our results demonstrate that tnLLM achieves comparable objective function values while delivering significant speed-ups.
 Moreover, we demonstrate its ability to generate domain-consistent explanations for the identified TN structures.
-Finally, an ablation study was conducted to evaluate the effectiveness of the proposed prompting pipeline and assess the framework's robustness across different LLMs.
+Finally, an ablation study was conducted to evaluate the effectiveness of domain information and assess the framework's robustness across different LLMs.

 \paragraph{Data preparation.} Given the flexibility of our method to handle tensor data of any order, we evaluated its performance on three types of tensor data with varying sizes and dimensionalities across different domains.
-In particular, we tested on sets of order-$3$ RGB images data (each tensor sample has size of $144\times 176\times3$), order-$4$ RGB videos data (each tensor sample has size of $144\times 176\times3\times10$), and order-$5$ financial time-series data (each tensor sample has size of $3 \times 6 \times 3 \times 4 \times 5$), which, to the best of our knowledge, is the largest dataset in terms of number of samples ever considered in the TN-SS problem.
+In particular, we tested on datasets of order-$3$ RGB images and order-$4$ RGB videos.
+We also curated a completely new order-$5$ financial time-series dataset of $142$ tensors to ensure that it was not included in the training data of LLMs.
+This time-series tensor dataset, to the best of our knowledge, is the largest dataset in terms of number of samples ever considered in the TN-SS problem.
 All entries were standardized to values in $[0,1]$, with $80\%$ of each dataset used for training, and the remaining $20\%$ for testing.
 More details about the data can be found in Appendix \ref{sec:data}.

-\paragraph{Settings of tnLLM.} In Equation (\ref{loss}), we set $\lambda=10$ and used the same compression ratio function, $\phi$, as in previous sampling-based methods \cite{tnga}, defined as the ratio between the number of parameters in the compressed TN format and the original tensor.
+\paragraph{Settings of tnLLM.} In Equation (\ref{loss}), we set $\lambda=10$ and used the same compression ratio function, $\phi$, as in previous sampling-based methods \citep{tnga}, defined as the ratio between the number of parameters in the compressed TN format and the original tensor.
 The maximum number of evaluations was set to $500$ for the images and videos datasets, and $250$ for the financial time-series dataset.
-An early stopping criterion with a patience of 5 and a delta of 0 was applied.
-For all experiments, the LLM model GPT-4o (\texttt{gpt-4o-2024-08-06}) \cite{HelloGPT4o} was used, with a temperature setting of 0.2.
+An early stopping criterion with a patience of 5 was applied.
+For all experiments, the LLM model GPT-4o (\texttt{gpt-4o-2024-08-06}) \citep{HelloGPT4o} was used, with temperature set at 0.2.